 What about informal communication?

 One of the most important ways to combat loneliness in remote work is to try and maintain some contact with others.
 Ask if someone has a quick 15-minutes to help you edit your work or to bounce ideas off for your project.
 Talking through your thoughts can help you obtain that human interaction that you may need and help improve your quality of work.
 Try scheduling or attending events outside of your work as well, invite others to do a virtual wine tasting or happy hour.
 On a daily basis, you can try communicating with others informally on Whatsapp or your company group chat.
 Maintaining that human interaction will help you feel less alone and isolated from the world around you.

 Working from home can be hard to get used to, especially if you are struggling with your productivity levels, but it doesn’t have to be.
 One of the things that COVID-19 has revealed is that remote working is 100% possible and therefore, we may see more of it in the future.
-For those still in school or who have just recently graduated University, acquiring the skills, tips, and routines needed to be productive may help you in the long run, both professionally and personally.
+For those still in school or who have just recently graduated from University, acquiring the skills, tips, and routines needed to be productive may help you in the long run, both professionally and personally.
 It can help you lower your anxiety of feeling as if you aren’t accomplishing as much as you should be, while also teaching you the importance of boundaries.